-Known for decades as D.I.P. or “the Parkway,” many are now calling it “The Peninsula”.
-Just where is it?
+Known for decades as D.I.P. or “the Parkway,” many now call it “The Peninsula”.
+Why?
+Where is this Peninsula?
 What is it like as a place to shop and live?

 On the southern horizon, you’ll see the rise of the Dog River Bridge built high enough to allow shrimp boats and tall masted sailboats to enter Mobile Bay from the City’s urban river.